 He also said that it may have been because our tyres were low on air that our front one had blown so easily.
 We check outr tyres’ air pressure at least every couple of weeks and get them changed regularly.
 There’s nothing like an expensive mistake to get you to change your ways; and to be honest it was very fortunate that we the problem occurred in a quiet residential street and not on a main road.

 I guess the main lesson here is that you can never take car safety for granted.
+For example, make sure you always have a car fire extinguisher in your car.
 Even on an idyllic day out on local roads when everything seems hunky-dory, something can go wrong.
 Which at the very least can mess up your day, if not much worse.
 We ignore our car tyres because it’s easy to fall into the trap.
 That leads us to thinking only of the mechanics of a vehicle and not its external components.
 Caring for your car tyres by getting them regularly inspected can prevent a serious accident and literally save your life.